Maryland coronavirus plan says 14 percent of residents eligible for early vaccine when available

 Virginia health officials said it will cost about $71 million to help communities set up and operate mass vaccination clinics.

-In D.C., Health Director LaQuandra Nesbitt said last week the city likely won’t make its draft public.
+In the District, Health Director LaQuandra Nesbitt said last week the city probably won’t make its draft public.

-James Blumenstock, a senior vice president at the Association of State and Territorial Health Officials, which represents the public health agencies of each state and D.C., said jurisdictions might opt not to share their plans if they believe them to have sensitive information.
+James Blumenstock, a senior vice president at the Association of State and Territorial Health Officials, which represents the public health agencies of each state and the District, said jurisdictions might opt not to share their plans if they believe them to have sensitive information.
 Others might not share because the CDC plans to release executive summaries of the plans, he said.

 “I think the general feeling from the state health departments is the greater the transparency, the better,” Blumenstock said.